Tailed frog skeleton, National Museum of Natural History

 Amplexus is inguinal - the male grasps the female around her waist.

 Unlike all other frogs in the world, male Tailed Frogs do not fertilize the female's eggs in water, the eggs are fertilized internally by the male.
-This internal fertilization strategy has evolved to let the frogs breed more successfully in fast-moving water without the eggs and sperm washing away, which could happen if the eggs were laid and fertilized in the water.
+(Other female frogs lay their eggs in the water and then the male fertilizes them.)
+This internal fertilization strategy has evolved to let Tailed Frogs breed more successfully in fast-moving water without the eggs and sperm washing away, which could happen if the eggs were laid and fertilized in the water.
 Ascaphus is the only genus of frogs that fertilizes internally through copulation.
 During successful mating, the male's tail-like organ, an extension of his cloaca, becomes erect and directed forward.
 The male, which is smaller than the female, clasps his arms around the female's pelvis (in what is called inguinal amplexus) and he then inserts his erected cloacal extension into the female's cloaca to transfer his sperm.
 This copulation lasts 24 - 30 hours.
 The female then stores the sperm, using it to fertilize the eggs months later.
-Then she lays the eggs in the water.
+Then she lays the eggs under large rocks in the water.

 Reproduction is often delayed until four or five years after a frog has transformed from a tadpole.